 Related: How to Get Rid of Pantry Moths

-Perhaps the most humane options available are pest repellers like the uHome that emit powerful, penetrating ultrasonic waves.
+Perhaps the most humane options available are pest repellers like the MaxMoxie that emit powerful, penetrating ultrasonic waves.
 Instead of killing insects and rodents, such devices simply drive them away.
 You don’t hear anything at all, but for spiders, roaches, ants, mice, and more, the ultra-high-pitched sound makes your home a decidedly inhospitable place.
 It's important to note that certain beloved household pets (cats, hamsters, guinea pigs) may be sensitive to the frequency output by uHome and similar units, but dogs don't mind.
-Available on Amazon; $19.95.
+Available on Amazon; $39.99 for a set of two.

 Related: 8 Ways to Combat Garden Pests

 Pest control doesn't always require calling the exterminators.
 You can protect your home from the most pesky and destructive insects by enlisting an army of beneficial bugs.
-It all starts with encouraging the good guys to stick around, even in the off-season, by putting up a Bug Motel.
+It all starts with encouraging the good guys to stick around, even in the off-season, by putting up an Insect Hotel.
 With "rooms" made from stacked pine, plywood, and bamboo, this hideaway opens its doors to pest controllers like ladybugs and earwigs, pollinators like the humble solitary bee, and even entertainers like butterflies.
 Even better?
 The mod, turquoise design looks pretty chic against your stylish exterior.
-Available on Uncommon Goods; $47.
+Available at The Grommet; $49.95.

 Although traditional outdoor bug zappers can rid a backyard of pests in a hurry, these machines are not famous for their curb appeal.
 This solar-powered mosquito zapper is different, hiding in plain sight as an attractive garden light.
 The rechargeable lantern changes from walkway lighting to fly killer and back again with the simple flip of a switch.
 And it's so stylish that you'll have no qualms about displaying it in full view of the neighbors, even when it's not in use.
-Available on Amazon; $24.95.
+Available on Amazon; $48.99 for a set of four.